Skip to main page content

 Abstract

-Results: As of March 2024, 373 ATTRv patients were in active follow up, with an overall national prevalence increased from 2020 previous survey up to 6.33/million.
+Methods and results: All alive ATTRv diagnoses from 2004 to 2024 from 16 Italian referral centres were retrospectively assessed and included in the analysis.
+As of March 2024, 373 ATTRv patients were in active follow-up, with an overall national prevalence increased from 2020 previous survey up to 6.33/million.
 The most prevalent mutations were Ile68Leu (25.1%), Phe64Leu (21.9%), Val30Met (19.3%), Glu89Gln (10.7%), and Val122Ile (6.7%).
 Ile68Leu, Val122Ile, and Val30Met were more common in Northern and Central Italy, while Glu89Gln and Phe64Leu were prevalent in Southern Italy.
 Cardiovascular phenotype was the most common (35.6%), followed by neuropathic (33.2%) and mixed phenotypes (31.2%).
 Referral to disease-specific therapy mirrored the change in epidemiology.

 Conclusion: ATTRv prevalence in Italy has increased by 50% in a 4 years' time frame, with a shift towards milder disease stages and more mixed phenotypes.
-These changes may reflect improved disease awareness, enhanced genetic screening, and comprehensive care in specialized centers.
+These changes may reflect improved disease awareness, enhanced genetic screening, and comprehensive care in specialized centres.

-Keywords: Epidemiology; Genotype; Screening; Transthyretin Cardiac Amyloidosis.
+Keywords: Epidemiology; Genotype; Screening; Transthyretin cardiac amyloidosis.

 PubMed Disclaimer